Iceland is like an amusement park for outdoor enthusiasts with its many spectacular trail races

 This is an adventure fun race around Lake Laugarvatn which is ca. 75 km from Reykjavik.
 Be ready to get wet and muddy!
-The course crosses part of the lake several times, but the reward is the Fontana Spa at Laugarvatn after the race.
+The course crosses part of the lake several times, but the reward is the Fontana Spa at Laugarvatn and delicious local food after the race

 Hamar Trail series